Alternative Back Pain Treatment

 - Americans spend a minimum of $50 billion each year on back pain.

-- Back pain is the second most common reason for visits to doctor’s offices, following only upper respiratory infections.
+- It’s the second most common reason for visits to doctor’s offices, following only upper respiratory infections.

-- Back pain is the third most frequent reason for surgical procedures
+- And, it is also the third most frequent reason for surgical procedures

 Causes for Low Back Pain